 - Continued support and advocacy if there is the need for a hospital transfer

-- Immediate contact with her new baby and assistance with breastfeeding
+- Immediate contact with the new baby and assistance with breastfeeding

 Click here to read a report about Freestanding Birth Centers in WA published by Puget Sound Birth Center as a community report for their clients.